Xilinx-CNS/cns-dpdk-next-sfc/README_CDX.md

 ## CDX test

-CDX test is a basic application which first unplugs and then plugs the CDX devices, and then reads the memory addresses for all the memory regions on all the available CDX devices.
+CDX test is a basic application which first unplugs and then plugs the CDX devices, reads the memory addresses for all the memory regions on all the available CDX devices and tests Msg store , Msg load functionality.

+> **NOTE:** CDX test application uses example CDM exeriser for Msg store and Msg load test, hence this application will not provide expected results on QEMU platform.

+## MCDI test app

+MCDI test app is a example application which demonstrates using MCDI commands from user space application.
+This application uses APIs provided by MCDI library.

+Please refer to MCDI library documentation [MCDI Library](./lib/mcdi/README.md) for more details.

 ## Executing DPDK applications